 - Server not configured with SMTP, causing email sending to fail

-It is recommended to directly reset the password using the four methods in this article, or first configure aWordPress SMTP PluginResolve email issues.
+It is recommended to directly reset the password using the four methods in this article, or first configure aWordPress SMTP Pluginto resolve the email issue.

-❓ What should I do if I still cannot log in after resetting my password?
+❓ What should I do if I still cannot log in after resetting the password?

 Please check the following points: